The Growth Hacking Process: A Step-by-Step Guide

 3. After segmenting your responses, if 40% or more of your respondents are “very disappointed”, you’ve reached the threshold for Product Market Fit.

-Nevertheless, for some products, this can be more difficult to apply, so that’s why some Growth Hackers prefer using the Brian Balfour approach.
+For some products, this approach can be harder to use, which is why some Growth Hackers prefer Brian Balfour’s method.

 The Brian Balfour Trifecta Approach

-2. Your product has good retention → you retain your users, and your churn (if applicable) is low.
-For instance, Snapchat used to have 50% of daily active users.
+2. Your merchandise has excellent user retention → your user retention is high, and your attrition rate (if relevant) is low.
+For example, Snapchat once had 50% of its users active daily.

-3. Your users are using your product correctly → you have to be honest with yourself about what is a meaningful use of your app or product.
-If you have an online job board for startups and each of the startups posts one job every three months, that’s probably ok!
-But, for a tool like Slack, it’s perhaps sending a message twenty times per day.
+3. Your customers are using your merchandise appropriately → you need to be truthful about what constitutes a significant use of your app or product.
+If you operate an online job board for startups and each startup posts a job every quarter, that's likely fine!
+But, for a tool like Slack, it might be sending a message twenty times a day.

 3 — Is Growth Hacking useless before Product Market Fit then?

-4 — Find the sweet spot in which it makes sense to apply the Growth Process
+4 - Identify the optimal point to implement the Growth Process

 STEP 2: The five prerequisites to implement the growth hacking process in your organisation